kohlhofer/Crossings/chapters/chapter-07.md

 Brother Calvin's figure disappears from the window, but his presence lingers.
 He can feel the preacher's judgment from inside the church, his disapproval of the stranger, of Ada's kindness, of anything that disrupts the order he tries to maintain.

-The shadow at the edge of the square moves again.
-Eli steps into the light, her curiosity overcoming her caution.
-She approaches slowly, her steps careful on the wet ground.
-Josiah sees her coming and nods.

-She settles on the grass nearby, close enough to hear but far enough to run if needed.
-Josiah speaks softly to the morning air.
-"You're the one they talk about."
-His words drift across the space between them, uncertain if they find their target.
+The shadow at the edge of the square flickers again, like something half-remembered.
+A movement in the periphery, there and gone.
+Josiah's eyes drift toward the spot, and he speaks softly to the morning air.
+"River's not the only thing that remembers."
+His words carry on the wind, directed at nothing and everything.

-He watches this careful dance, the way the three of them—Ada, Josiah, and Eli—exist in their quiet space.
+He watches this careful space, the way Ada and Josiah exist in their quiet moment.

 The town moves on, the day unfolding.
 People emerge from their houses, beginning their morning routines.
 The baker opens his shop, the miller starts his wheel, and the sound of daily life fills the air.
 But the small group on the church steps remains apart, existing in their own quiet space.